usule020/sdet-gatling-test/README.md

 docker run -it --rm [DOCKER_CONTAINER_NAME] -s apicenter.ApiSimulation
 ```

 3. After running the test, Gatling will generate HTML reports in the container.
-To view the results, you can copy the report files out of to your host machine.
+To view the results, you can copy the report files to your host machine.
 To copy the report to your local machine, you can use the following command:
 ```bash
 docker cp container_id:/opt/gatling/results /path/to/local/results
 ```